 SDCFRM is also a certified provider of the FSA Farmer Borrower Training program.
 Students may take FBM 100 separately or as an introductory course to the program.

-To enroll in this program, contact the Farm Business Management instructors at (605) 995-7194; (605) 995-7196 or (605) 995-7191, or call toll free (800) 952-0042.
+To enroll in this program, contact the Farm Business Management program at (605) 995-7196 or call toll free (800) 952-0042.

 Award: Certificate